Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.trove.md

 </td><td>

-Amount of LUSD that must be repaid to close this Trove.
+Amount of DebtToken that must be repaid to close this Trove.

 </td></tr>